OPADA-Eng/ticnat-ns-plugins/packages/nativescript-image-cache/README.md

 ### Clearing the cache

-- Require the module, call the method `clearCache()` , default time for SDWebImageCache is 7 days, and for Fresco is 60 days, after which cache is automatically cleared.
+- Require the module, call the method `clearCache()` , default time for SDImageCacheCache is 7 days, and for Fresco is 60 days, after which cache is automatically cleared.

 ```
 var imageCacheModule=require("@ticnat/nativescript-image-cache");